ElucidataInc/ElMaven/docs/LabeledLCMSMSWorkflow.rst

 Load Compound Database
 ----------------------

 Users can click on *Compounds* option in the leftmost menu, navigate to the folder containing the standard database file, select the appropriate .csv file and click *Open*.
+Alternatively, users may use any of the default files loaded on start-up.

 |LCMSMS06|